Back

 Details:

-To find our answer, start with a number line displaying only the numbers between 0 and 3.
+To find the answer, start with a number line displaying only the numbers between 0 and 3.

 This is a number line that displays the numbers from zero to three.